DigitalGlobe/jetset/README.md

   // one or more resource configs - e.g. '/my_resource' or a route config (see below)
   [path: string]: string | RouteOverrides,

-  // OPTIONAL
+  /* OPTIONAL */

-  // For cookies, cors, etc. see https://github.com/github/fetch#sending-cookies credentials?: 'include' | 'same-origin',
+  // For cookies, cors, etc. (see https://github.com/github/fetch#sending-cookies) credentials?: 'include' | 'same-origin',

   // Set an Authorization header - e.g. "Bearer <some-token-here>"